Type 2 Diabetes Diet Food

 Commonly asked questions

-Focus on a balanced diet with lean protein, limited saturated fat, and minimal added sugar while maintaining a healthy weight.
+Eat healthy food and focus on a balanced diet with protein foods, lean meats, limited saturated fat, and minimal added sugar while maintaining a healthy weight.

-Yes, shedding excess weight can improve blood sugar management and overall health outcomes.
+Yes, shedding excess weight may improve blood sugar management and overall health outcomes.

 Limiting saturated fat intake is beneficial as it can help reduce the risk of insulin resistance and cardiovascular complications associated with type 2 diabetes.